Hussam-creator/cybersecurity-portfolio/writeups/HackTheBox Writeups/Broker.md/README.md

 ## Conclusion

-The target was successfully compromised by exploiting known vulnerbilites in Apache ActiveMQ (CVE-2023-46604), which enabled remote code execution.
-Intial Access was achieved using weak default credentials and a public exploit, followed by privilege escalation through misconfigured sudo permissions.
+The target was successfully compromised by exploiting known vulnerabilities in Apache ActiveMQ (CVE-2023-46604), which enabled remote code execution.
+Initial access was achieved using weak default credentials and a public exploit, followed by privilege escalation through misconfigured sudo permissions.

 ## Lessons Learned